-Our bones have a lot to do with our overall wellbeing.
+Our bones have a lot to do with our overall well-being.
 On one hand, healthy bones help us with posture, movement, and recovery from fractures.
 But on the other hand, weak bones lead to bad posture, pain and stiffness.

 So, what happens when our bones get the minerals they need through a well-balanced diet?
 Well, they store them, and this storage keeps them strong while also allowing them to provide these nutrients to the rest of our body as needed.
 Conversely, if our bones don’t get proper nutrition, their mineral supply suffers, resulting in bone density issues as we age.

-Our skeleton consists of bones and connective tissue: ligaments, cartilage and tendons.
+The skeleton consists of bones and connective tissue: ligaments, cartilage and tendons.
 You might be surprised to see how much our bones do for us!
 They don’t just give us our shape, they also protect our organs, produce important blood cells, store minerals for the rest of our body, and help us with movement.

 Discover more details about the different functions of our bones and connective tissue by hovering over each pointer below.